Agiwa18/Active-directory-homelab/README.md

    <img width="1110" height="1100" alt="image" src="https://github.com/user-attachments/assets/3649c329-33a6-4938-8c31-5405d9844f54" />

 4. Open PowerShell as an Administrator on your domain controller: your server vm
-5. copy and paste this script into powershell and press enter
+5. Copy and paste the scripts below into PowerShell and press Enter.

 📌 Note:
+Before running these scripts,
-Before running this script, make sure:
+make sure:

 You have saved your users.csv file to the Desktop of the Server VM.